-(1) The following matters are subject to dispute resolution before the director:

-(a) Notices of Closure issued by insurers are appealed to the director and processed in accordance with the reconsideration procedures described in OAR 436-030-0115 through OAR 436-030-0185, except Notices of Closure under section (23)(b) of this rule, when:-

-(a) The worker was determined medically stationary after July 1, 1990; or

-(b) The claim qualifies for closure under ORS 656.268(1)(b) or (c).

-(b)(2) The director may abate, withdraw, or amend the Order on Reconsideration during the 30-day appeal period for the Order on Reconsideration.

-(c) Notices of Refusal to Reclassify issued by insurers are appealable by the worker to the director under ORS 656.273 and 656.277 and OAR 436-060-0018.

-(2)(3) The following matters are brought before the Hearings Division of the Workers' Compensation Board:

-(a) Director's Review orders and Orders on Reconsideration issued under OAR 436-060-0018 and these rules within the timeframes in OAR 436-060-0018 and 436-030-0145, respectively.

-(b) Notices of Closure that rescind permanent total disability under ORS 656.206.

-(c) Any other action taken under these rules where a worker's right to compensation or the amount thereof is directly an issue under ORS Cc hapter 656.

-(3)(4) Contested Case Hearings of Sanctions and Civil Penalties: Under ORS 656.740, any party aggrieved by a proposed order or proposed assessment of a civil penalty issued by the director under ORS 656.254, 656.735, 656.745 or 656.750 may request a hearing by the Hearings Division as follows:

-(a) The party must send the request for hearing in writing to the director within 60 days after the mailing date of the proposed order or assessment.
-The request must specify the grounds upon which the proposed order or assessment is contested.

-(b) The Workers' Compensation Division will forward the request and other pertinent information to the Hearings Division.

-(c) An Administrative Law Judge from the Hearings Division, acting on behalf of the director, will conduct the hearing in accordance with ORS 656.740 and ORS Chapter 183.

-(4)(5) Director's Administrative Review of other actions: Except as covered under sections (1) through (3)(4) of this rule, any party seeking an action or decision by the director or aggrieved by an action taken by any other party under these rules, may request administrative review by the director as follows:
+- (1) Notices of Closure issued by insurers are appealed to the director and processed in accordance with the reconsideration procedures described in OAR 436-030-0115 through OAR 436-030-0185, except Notices of Closure under section (3)(b) of this rule, when: - (a) The worker was determined medically stationary after July 1, 1990; or - (b) The claim qualifies for closure under ORS 656.268(1)(b) or (c). - (2) The director may abate, withdraw, or amend the Order on Reconsideration during the 30-day appeal period for the Order on Reconsideration. - (3) The following matters are brought before the Hearings Division of the Workers' Compensation Board: - (a) Orders on Reconsideration issued under these rules. - (b) Notices of Closure that rescind permanent total disability under ORS 656.206. - (c) Any other action taken under these rules where a worker's right to compensation or the amount thereof is directly an issue under ORS chapter 656. - (4) Contested Case Hearings of Sanctions and Civil Penalties: Under ORS 656.740, any party aggrieved by a proposed order or proposed assessment of a civil penalty issued by the director under ORS 656.254, 656.735, 656.745 or 656.750 may request a hearing by the Hearings Division as follows: - (a) The party must send the request for hearing in writing to the director within 60 days after the mailing date of the proposed order or assessment.
+The request must specify the grounds upon which the proposed order or assessment is contested. - (b) The Workers' Compensation Division will forward the request and other pertinent information to the Hearings Division. - (c) An Administrative Law Judge from the Hearings Division, acting on behalf of the director, will conduct the hearing in accordance with ORS 656.740 and ORS Chapter 183. - (5) Director's Administrative Review of other actions: Except as covered under sections (1) through (4) of this rule, any party seeking an action or decision by the director or aggrieved by an action taken by any other party under these rules, may request administrative review by the director as follows:

-(a) The party must send the request in writing to the director within 90 days of the disputed action and must specify the grounds upon which the action is disputed.

-(b) The director may require and allow such evidence as is deemed appropriate to complete the review.
+- (a) The party must send the request in writing to the director within 90 days of the disputed action and must specify the grounds upon which the action is disputed. - (b) The director may require and allow such evidence as is deemed appropriate to complete the review. - (c) The director may waive procedural rules as justice requires, unless otherwise obligated by statute.